 Pingree Fellowship Program

-The Pingree Fellowship Program works with talented, developing professionals to introduce the craft of teaching.
+Mission Statement: The Pingree Fellowship Program works with talented, developing professionals to introduce the craft of teaching.
 In line with Pingree’s school mission statement, “a love of learning flourishes best in a diverse community,” the Pingree Fellowship seeks to identify and work with promising people from traditionally underrepresented populations in independent schools.
-We aim to provide fellows with the opportunity to teach, coach, and advise, preparing them for a career in independent schools.
+We aim to provide fellows with the opportunity to teach, coach, and advise, preparing them for a career in education.

 The Fellowship runs for a one-year term with the option to extend to two years.
 The fellow will work alongside a mentor within the same content area and increasingly assume more teaching responsibilities as the year progresses.